lavy-spu/lavy-spu.github.io/README.md

 * [PressStart2P](https://fonts.google.com/specimen/Press+Start+2P)

 # Icons and Pictures
-_ Created and designed by me.
+All icons and pictures were created and designed by me using [Aseprite](https://www.aseprite.org/).